DanGyi23/MyPortfolio/Week2.md

 #### Wednesday 28th August
 - GOAL: Break one class into two classes, maintaining unit test parity
 - PLAN: Use Oyster Card challenge as opportunity to refactor some Card class methods into Journey class methods.
-- EVIDENCE:
+- EVIDENCE: Worked with Ben to refactor into 2 new classes - Journey and Journey_Log - ensuring SRP.
+Repo [here](https://github.com/ben-zeng/oystercard)

 #### Thursday 29th August
-- GOAL:
+- GOAL: Understand class delegation
-- PLAN:
+- PLAN: Attend delegation workshop and complete some of the practicals from this week's skills-workshop repo
 - EVIDENCE:

 #### Friday 30th August
 - GOAL: